 2. El mago

-In this game, kids are practicing dentro and fuera.
+In this Spanish online game, kids are practicing dentro and fuera.
 They are given a magician’s hat on a table, a set of objects, and instructions to place the objects in or out of the hat.

 Only the initial instructions for the game have audio.
 The directions about where to place the objects are just written, so parents and teachers have to read them for younger players.
 These are examples of the directions: Sitúa la manzana dentro y el plátano fuera; Mete el ratón dentro y el queso fuera.

 3. El domador